naezeroth/plenti-ibm-call-for-code-2021/README.md

 <img src="/images/Screens_3.png"/>
 <img src="/images/Screens_4.png"/>

-The Plenti app is divided into three primary screens: the inventory, scanner and dashboard.

 ### Account Creation
 To get started with using the app, first create an account.
 This can be done by clicking the register button on the login screen, and filling in the required details.